 Karri is a Class 2 above ground durable hardwood timber, available in unseasoned sawn and kiln dried (KD) beams and decking.
 Beams are strength rated to F27.
 The timber's high density and durability makes it a versatile and extremely hard wearing timber.
 Its density also makes it a highly fire resistant BAL19 timber and can be used as a BAL29 timber in specific decking applications.
 Karri is prone to light surface checking if exposed and not oiled.
 It is advisable to seal the timber as soon as possible after dressing and installing.

 Karri has a distinctive appearance, with colour tones ranging from light-pinks to deep reddish/browns as well as whitish sapwood streaks.
 Karri has a long fibre and an interlocking grain which adds strength & reflects light to give great lustre and depth to its appearance, while highlighting its natural characteristics.

 Karri finishes reasonably well, however, like other high density hardwoods, because of its density and heaviness it can be difficult to work with.
 It requires pre-drilling when nailing and doesn't accept glue readily.
 When moulded it may require additional sanding.
 Cutting tools need to be kept sharpened.
 Porta recommends using oil-based paints and stains as Karri doesn't accept water-based paints/stains readily.
 Karri can be painted with an oil based undercoat/primer then apply an acrylic top coats, however its colour and grain offer an attractive exposed timber.

 How do I prevent Karri from checking and cracking?

-In exposed applications, we recommend applying a coat of oil-based preparation to 'feed' the timber', which will slow down the tendency to expand and contract and minimise any surface cracks or checking.
+In exposed applications, we recommend applying an oil-based preparation to 'feed the timber', which will slow down the tendency to expand and contract and minimise any surface cracks or checking.